 -

-Doublet lens: a lens design that
+Doublet lens: a lens design

-one positive magnifier and one negative).
-This design is
+(usually one positive magnifier and one negative).

-used in widefield eyepieces to
+This design is used in widefield

-obtain significantly better color performance than single
+eyepieces to obtain significantly better color

-lens designs.
+performance than single lens designs.

 Top